thekugelblitz/MySQL-Remote-Host-CSF-Whitelister/README.md

 ./mysql_csf_whitelist.sh --dry-run
 `

-This will show all the IPs it would whitelist, without making any changes.
+This will show all the IPs it would whitelist without making any changes.

 ---